Menu

 Class teacher: Mrs Hurst

-Class teaching assistants: Mrs Bell Young, Miss Blake
+Class teaching assistants: Mrs Bell Young, Miss Blake, Mrs Kulinska, Miss Thompson

 Information for our parents:

-Our main PE day is Tuesday (for Chesnut Nursery and Reception - Hawthorn/Rowan)
+PE day is Tuesday for Reception - Hawthorn/Rowan

 Please read with your children daily.
 Books will be changed when we read with your child.